| Pertile was born on 9 November 1885

 and La Scala.
 Pertile finished 1924 at Scala singing in Iris,

-Aida, Il trovatore (30th of April with Raisa, Anitua, Franci
+Aida, Il trovatore on April 30th with Raisa, Anitua, Franci

-and Autori), Lohengrin, Un ballo in maschera, Die Meistersinger,
+and Autori, Lohengrin, Un ballo in maschera, Meistersinger,

 Madama Butterfly, Iris), Torino (Nerone), Firenze (La bohème),